Arkansas police officer fatally shot, suspect on the run: report

 A manhunt was underway in Arkansas on Thursday night after a police officer was shot and killed at a motel, according to our local Fox affiliate.

-The suspect has been identified as Latarius Howard, 29, who is also being sought in a previous shooting that occurred Sunday, authorities said.
+The suspect has been identified as Latarius Howard, 29, who was also being sought in a previous shooting that occurred Sunday, authorities said.

+He was on the run following Thursday's shooting at the Delta Inn Motel in West Helena, Ark., according to FOX 16 in Little Rock.
+The suspect was believed to be traveling in a maroon SUV, reports said.

+MAN ARRESTED IN 22-YEAR-OLD ARKANSAS WOMAN'S COLD CASE MURDER 16 YEARS AGO

 CLICK HERE TO GET THE FOX NEWS APP